GrasieleDosSantos/recommender_system/README.md

 # recommender_system
-Recommender system based on a movie dataset using the Pearson correlation function as our criterium for similarity.
+Recommender system based on a movie dataset using the Pearson correlation function as our criterion for similarity.